run-x/opta/modules/external_state/external-state.md

 date: 2021-07-21
 draft: false
 weight: 1
-description: Adds the ability to refer to external, preexisting terraform states in opta.
+description: Adds the ability to refer to external, preexisting terraform states in Opta.
 ---

-This module grants users the ability to import outputs from [external terraform backends](https://www.terraform.io/language/settings/backends) (e.g. pre-existing or created outside of opta, or another Opta service/environment).
-All the terraform outputs of that state will be captured and referenceable under the `outputs` output for this module.
+This module grants users the ability to import outputs from [external terraform backends](https://www.terraform.io/language/settings/backends) (e.g. pre-existing or created outside of Opta, or another Opta service/environment).
+All the terraform outputs of that state will be captured and referenceable under the `outputs` output for this module (Opta will error out if the desired value is not found in the outputs).

 For instance, you can refer values such as the name of an S3 bucket created in another Opta service like so:
 ```yaml